mikkurogue/ferrocore/README.md

 ## Build System

-This project uses [tsgo](https://github.com/microsoft/typescript-go) as its build system for fast and efficient compilation.
+This project uses the standard TypeScript compiler (`tsc`) for its build system.

 ## Contributing